raspberrypisig/minimal-mistakes/_posts/2018-01-30-sonoff-tasmota.md

 ## You will need:
 - a four pin header to be soldered onto the Sonoff PCB
-- a FTDI-usb adapter to connect the Sonoff device to your PC/laptop - buy one like [this](https://images-na.ssl-images-amazon.com/images/I/61FzcNp6CyL._SY355_.jpg) that has a jumper to allow you to switch between 5V and 3.3V
+- a FTDI-usb adapter to connect the Sonoff device to your PC/laptop - buy one like [this](https://images-na.ssl-images-amazon.com/images/I/61FzcNp6CyL._SY355_.jpg) that has a jumper to allow you to switch from 5V and 3.3V

 ## Download: